faiyaz7283/dashtam-api/docs/index.md

 When adding new documentation:

-1. Follow appropriate  from the templates directory
+1. Follow appropriate template from the templates directory
 2. Place documents in correct category directory
 3. Use Directory Structure section above as reference
 4. Update relevant index.md file with new links and descriptions